-Adjunct Professor of Law Gerald Lebovits has been a New York City judge since 2001.
-He is an acting Supreme Court justice in Manhattan and president of the 300-judge New York State Association of Acting Supreme Court Justices.
-He previously presided in Civil Court, for which he was the president of the 120-judge Association of Civil Court Judges; Criminal Court; and Housing Court, for which he was the president of the 50-judge Association of Housing Court Judges.
+Adjunct Professor of Law Gerald Lebovits, a State Supreme Court justice in Manhattan, has been a New York City judge since 2001.
+He has served as president of the New York State Association of Acting Supreme Court Justices, the Association of Civil Court Judges, and the Association of Housing Court Judges.

-In addition to serving at Columbia Law School (since 2010), Professor Lebovits is an adjunct at Fordham University School of Law (since 2011), where the students elected him Adjunct Teacher of the Year for 2015-2016.
-He is also an adjunct at New York University School of Law (since 2012).
+In addition to teaching at Columbia Law School (since 2010), Professor Lebovits has taught at Fordham University School of Law (since 2011), where the students elected him Adjunct Teacher of the Year for 2015-2016, and at New York University School of Law (since 2012).

 He was an adjunct at St. John’s University School of Law (2007-2012), where he was elected Adjunct Professor of the Year and received the Dean’s Teaching Award.
 He was also an adjunct and the Moot Court Faculty Advisor at New York Law School (1989-2007, 2013-2016), where he received the Order of Barristers Award, the Lifetime Achievement Award (for Moot Court), and the Otto L. Walter Distinguished Writing Award and was elected Adjunct Professor of the Year.